Bastian Badu

 Bastian Badu (born 2 February 2000) is a French professional footballer who plays as a forward.

 Club career

 On 25 October 2019, Badu signed his first professional contract with Montpellier.
 He made his professional debut with Montpellier in a 0–0 Ligue 1 tie with Angers on 26 October 2019.

 On 2 January 2020, Badu joined Ligue 2 club Chambly on loan for the rest of the season.
 The loan was renewed for the 2020–21 season.

 On 2 July 2021, Badu signed for Le Mans.
 On 1 February 2022, he returned to Chambly on a deal until the end of the season.
+In the beginning of February 2023, Badu signed with Moulins Yzeure.
+He left the club at the end of the season.

 International career

 Born in France, Badu is of Congolese descent.
 He is a youth international for France.